vvzen/pyside2-qml-examples/README.md

 4. It's still not a mature framework (but he's a bright kid)

 # list-view
-Very simple example showing an example of how to populate a 1d list-view using a model.
+Very simple example showing how to populate a 1d list-view using a model.

 ![list-view/list-view.png](list-view/list-view.png)